drewm8080/Analyzing-COVID-19-Data/README.md

 Through these metrics, we can compare states cases/deaths and get some insights:

 1. Is the state reporting cases/deaths late?
-2. How reliable is the data sources?
+2. How reliable are the data sources?
 3. Is there discrepancies in the data?

 We can compare the two estimated data sources (Covidestim and Covid-19 Projections) with the reported data (CDC Data) to get a better sense of the data.